Copper deficiency: Myelopathy

 Copper deficiency myelopathy in humans was discovered and first described by Schleper and Stuerenburg in 2001.
 They described a patient with a history of gastrectomy and partial colonic resection who presented with severe tetraparesis and painful paraesthesias and who was found on imaging to have dorsomedial cervical cord T2 hyperintensity.
 Upon further analysis, it was found that the patient had decreased levels of serum coeruloplasmin, serum copper, and CSF copper.
 The patient was treated with parenteral copper and the patient's paraesthesias did resolve.
-Since this discovery, there has been heightened and increasing awareness of copper-deficiency myelopathy and its treatment, and this disorder has been reviewed by Kumar.
+Since this discovery, awareness of copper-deficiency myelopathy and its treatment has increased.
 Patients typically present difficulty walking (gait difficulty) caused by sensory ataxia (irregular muscle coordination) due to dorsal column dysfunction or degeneration of the spinal cord (myelopathy).
 Patients with ataxic gait have problems balancing and display an unstable wide walk.
 They often feel tremors in their torso, causing sideways jerks and lunges.

 In brain MRI, there is often an increased T2 signalling at the posterior columns of the spinal cord in patients with myelopathy caused by copper deficiency.
-T2 signalling is often an indicator of some kind of neurodegeneration.
-There are some changes in the spinal cord MRI involving the thoracic cord, the cervical cord or sometimes both.
+T2 signalling is often an indicator of neurodegeneration.
+There are some changes in the spinal cord MRI involving the thoracic cord, the cervical cord, or sometimes both.
 Copper deficiency myelopathy is often compared to subacute combined degeneration (SCD).
 Subacute combined degeneration is also a degeneration of the spinal cord, but instead vitamin B12 deficiency is the cause of the spinal degeneration.
 SCD also has the same high T2 signalling intensities in the posterior column as copper deficient patient in MRI imaging.

 Peripheral neuropathy

 Another common symptom of copper deficiency is peripheral neuropathy, which is numbness or tingling that can start in the extremities and can sometimes progress radially inward towards the torso.
-In an Advances in Clinical Neuroscience & Rehabilitation (ACNR) published case report, a 69-year-old patient had progressively worsened neurological symptoms.
+In an Advances in Clinical Neuroscience & Rehabilitation published case report, a 69-year-old patient had progressively worsened neurological symptoms.
 These symptoms included diminished upper limb reflexes with abnormal lower limb reflexes, sensation to light touch and pin prick was diminished above the waist, vibration sensation was lost in the sternum, and markedly reduced proprioception or sensation about the self's orientation.
 Many people with the neurological effects of copper deficiency complain about very similar or identical symptoms as the patient.
-This numbness and tingling poses danger for the elderly because it increases their risk of falling and injuring themselves.
+This numbness and tingling pose a danger for the elderly because it increases their risk of falling and injuring themselves.
 Peripheral neuropathy can become very disabling leaving some patients reliant on wheelchairs or walking canes for mobility if there is a lack of correct diagnosis.
 Rarely can copper deficiency cause major disabling symptoms.
-The deficiency will have to be present for an extensive amount of time until such disabling conditions manifest.
+The deficiency must be present for an extensive amount of time until such disabling conditions manifest.